Mom Guilt When Baby Gets Hurt

 And Then It Happened

 I saw the blood.
 I went into warrior mode.
-He’d landed on his chin, and I could see a small split in it (extremely common baby wound.
+He’d landed on his chin, and I could see a small split in it (an extremely common baby wound.
 I think a huge percentage of the human population has a matching chin scar).

 None of the injuries were severe, his gums healed perfectly, and his teeth even straightened back out.
 There was no root damage or discoloration.
 Our son has totally forgotten about it all.